 Olympus PEN-F versus Sony A7R III

 The Olympus PEN-F and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in January 2016 and October 2017.
 Both the PEN-F and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and a full frame sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus PEN-F and the Sony A7R III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the PEN-F – represents the basis for the calculations across all the size and weight measures).